 How Much Traffic Does Your Blog Need to Make $100,000 a Year?

 To make $100,000 a year you need to average around $8,333.33 a month.
 Of course, this is before taxes but since taxes are different everywhere let’s just go with that number.

 A good question to ask is how much traffic do you need to make that number happen.

 However, it is the wrong question because your blog’s revenue is more dependent on its revenue model than the type of traffic you receive.

 For example, I made over $11,000 from this blog in one month on less than 10,000 pageviews.

 I was making money by providing services and that means I didn’t need to reach a ton of people, I just needed to reach the right people.

 There are some revenue models that are completely dependent on traffic, like ads, so if that is the model you go with you can figure out how much traffic you will need to make 6 figures a year (hint: a lot).

 If running ads isn’t your thing then you need to sit down and figure out how many people you need to purchase a product or service of yours.

-I have a $197 course on Pinterest so to reach my goal of six figures a year I would need to get 43 people a month to purchase it.
+If I sell my Pinterest Course for $197 I would need to get 43 people a month to purchase it to reach my goal of six figures a year.
 That seems easier to do than trying to get millions of people to my blog.